Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues

 \subsection{Results}

-Forecasting accuracy indices based on CRPS and ES are presented in Tables \ref{tab:auscrps} and \ref{tab:auses}, respectively.
+Forecasting accuracy indices based on CRPS and ES are presented in \autoref{tab:ausscore}.
 As a benchmark approach, we use the base forecasts calculated using the bootstrap method.
 For base forecasts, we find that using a parametric approach with the normal distribution performs better than the non-parametric bootstrap approach.
 This is likely due to the limited number of residuals available for bootstrapping, which does not allow for sufficient exploration of the data.
-Diagonal covariance matrices were found to be more effective than matrices that try to recover the correlation structure through shrinkage.
+Directly specifying diagonal covariance matrices seems to be more effective than shrinking to a target covariance matrix.
 Among all the procedures, ct$(wls_{cs},bu_{te})$ and oct$_o(wlsv)$ show the greatest relative gains.
-In contrast, oct$_{oh}(shr)$ and $oct_{oh}(hshr)$ do not show much improvement.
+In contrast, $oct_{oh}(hshr)$ does not show much improvement.
 Furthermore, the greatest improvements are observed for higher temporal aggregation levels.

-Additionally, we utilize the non-parametric Friedman test and the post hoc “Multiple Comparison with the Best" (MCB) Nemenyi test \citep{koning2005, kourentzes2019, makridakis2022} to determine if the forecasting performances of the different techniques are significantly different from one another. \autoref{fig:mcb} presents the MCB using the CRPS.
-We found that ct$(wls_{cs},bu_{te})$ and oct$_o(wlsv)$ are significantly better than the base forecasts at any level of aggregation.
+We utilize the non-parametric Friedman test and the post hoc “Multiple Comparison with the Best" (MCB) Nemenyi test \citep{koning2005, kourentzes2019, makridakis2022, tsutils} to determine if the forecasting performances of the different techniques are significantly different from one another. \autoref{fig:mcb} presents the MCB using the CRPS.
+The probabilistic forecasts from ct$(wls_{cs},bu_{te})$ and oct$_o(wlsv)$ are significantly better than the base forecasts at any level of aggregation.
 Unlike the application on the Australian Tourism Demand (see \autoref{sec:vn525}), in this case one of the partly bottom-up approaches is not significantly worse than the most performing optimal approach.

-Overall, we find that using overlapping residuals almost always leads to a greater improvement in terms of ES and CRPS, and this is also generally true for reconciliation.
-Forecasts at the most aggregated level (year) seem to benefit the most from reconciliation, and using one-step overlapping residuals appears to be sufficient to improve forecasts if the generation of the base forecasts sample paths take into account the multi-step structure.
+Overall, we find that using overlapping residuals almost always leads to a greater improvement in terms of both ES and CRPS.
+Forecasts at the most aggregated level (year) seem to benefit the most from reconciliation, and using one-step overlapping residuals appears to be sufficient to improve forecasts if the generation of the base forecasts sample paths takes into account the multi-step structure.